 – Contrafort and Discobolul (Republic of Moldova);

-– Gracious Light, The Clouds, Dissident Voice, RINF Alternative News and Media (USA);
+– Angry Old Man Magazine, Gracious Light, The Clouds, Dissident Voice, RINF Alternative News and Media (USA);

-–Amaryllis, Amethyst Review, Celebrating Change, Eye Flash Poetry Journal, International Times, Who We Are (University of Gloucestershire), I am not a silent poet, Amaryllis, Stride, Tears in the Fence, Your One Phone Call (United Kingdom);
+–Amaryllis, Amethyst Review, Celebrating Change, Eye Flash Poetry Journal, International Times, Who We Are (University of Gloucestershire), I am not a silent poet, Molly Bloom, Stride, Tears in the Fence, Your One Phone Call (United Kingdom);

 Published books and pamphlets: